Reschedule a Court Date

 Missed Court Dates

-If you do not appear on your court date or trial date, a default judgement will be entered against you.
+If you do not appear on your court date or trial date, a default judgment will be entered against you.
 Depending on the type of charge, the judge may order:

 - Suspension or revocation of your driver's license